dlobaton-GIT/trading-app/README.md

 | Orders     | id, user_id, security_id, type, price, quantity, full_filled |     Named as 'Orders' because 'Order' is a reserved word in JAVA and SQL         |
 | Trade     | id, sell_order_id, buy_order_id, price, quantity  |              |

-> Upon application startup, three users are automatically created, eliminating the need for user creation methods.
-See below for test user data:
+> At the start of the application, 3 users are created automatically, which is enough to test all the functionalities.
+For this reason, no methods for creating users are provided.
+See user data for test purposes:

 | User ID | Username | Password |
 |---------|----------|----------|